freeCodeCamp/freeCodeCamp/curriculum/challenges/english/02-javascript-algorithms-and-data-structures/basic-javascript/escape-sequences-in-strings.md

 # --description--

 Quotes are not the only characters that can be <dfn>escaped</dfn> inside a string.
-There are two reasons to use escaping characters:

-1. To allow you to use characters you may not otherwise be able to type out, such as a newline.
+Escape sequences allow you to use characters you may not otherwise be able to use in a string.
-2. To allow you to represent multiple quotes in a string without JavaScript misinterpreting what you mean.

 We learned this in the previous challenge.